Free clinician reviewFree shippingNo charge until a provider approves

 Important context on expectations: these protocols aren't dramatic.
 An athlete who's eating badly and training poorly isn't going to transform on a peptide protocol.
 The body composition effect shows up most clearly in athletes who already have their training and nutrition in a reasonable place and are looking for an additional lever — not in athletes who are using the peptide as a shortcut.

-There is an important distinction between using peptide therapy for therapeutic purposes and using it for performance enhancement — though the line between the two can be blurry.
+There's an important distinction between using peptide therapy for therapeutic purposes and using it for performance enhancement — though the line between the two can be blurry.

-Therapeutic use involves treating a specific medical condition: supporting clinically low or declining growth hormone-axis function, addressing sleep quality that's genuinely affecting health and recovery, supporting body composition changes that are driven by age or medical factors.
+Therapeutic use involves treating a specific medical condition: supporting clinically low or declining growth hormone-axis function, addressing sleep quality that's genuinely affecting health and recovery, supporting body composition changes driven by age or medical factors.
 The goal is to restore the body toward normal, healthy function.

 Performance enhancement involves using a substance to push the body beyond its natural capabilities — to build more muscle than natural hormonal levels would support, or to maintain training loads that would otherwise be unsustainable.

 Most athletes who explore peptide therapy fall somewhere in between.
 They may have suboptimal sleep that's genuinely affecting their recovery, and they also want to continue training hard.
 They may not have clinically deficient GH-axis function, but their sleep and body composition could meaningfully improve with optimization.
-A responsible physician helps navigate this grey area, ensuring the therapeutic goal is genuine and the approach is medically sound.
+A responsible physician helps navigate this grey area, making sure the therapeutic goal is genuine and the approach is medically sound.
 The guiding principle: restoration and optimization of health, not drug-based shortcuts that skip the actual training.

 The peptide space is rife with exaggerated claims and unrealistic expectations, often fueled by social media testimonials and supplement-industry marketing.
 Athletes considering peptide therapy should approach it with a realistic understanding of what these compounds can and cannot do.